JPWS2013/16413-fa2022-project/README.md

 ### Challenges Faced ###

 A key challenge was deciding what configuration space to plan the arm motions in.
-At first, we tried to plan in cartesian coordinates but struggled to convert joint angles into the resulting end effector pose.
+At first, we tried to plan in cartesian coordinates but struggled to convert joint angles into end effector poses.
 We ultimately decided it would be easier to plan in joint space instead.

 Another key challenge was figuring out how to perform efficient collision checking between robot links.
 We started by using pybullet's pairwise link collision checking but found that function to be very slow.
 Since our existing planner didn't seem to have much problem with the robot colliding into itself, we decided not to implement this aspect of collision checking.